menu

 Berry is a very small town located in the state of Alabama.
 With a population of 1,190 people and just one neighborhood, Berry is the 282nd largest community in Alabama.

-Berry is a blue-collar town, with 50.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Berry is generally considered to be a blue-collar town.
+50.42% of the Berry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Berry is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Berry who work in sales jobs (10.14%), healthcare (7.89%), and teaching (7.89%).

 In Berry, however, the average commute to work is quite long.
 On average, people spend 37.68 minutes each day getting to work, which is significantly higher than the national average.